Cheshire: A Lightweight, Linux-Capable RISC-V Host Platform for Domain-Specific Accelerator Plug-In: Evaluation

 \Cref{fig:neo-die} shows an annotated die shot of Neo.
 Its \SI{6.4}{\square\milli\metre} die is housed in a {QFN64} package.
 We use a core voltage of \SI{1.2}{\volt} and a global {IO} voltage of \SI{1.5}{\volt} to comply with the {\rpcdram} interface.
 We configure Cheshire without \gls{dsa} ports as we do not integrate any accelerator in this demonstrator.
 Neo features \SI{128}{\kibi\byte} of \gls{spm}, \SI{64}{\bit} data, and \SI{48}{\bit} addresses; its CVA6 core is configured with \SI{32}{\kibi\byte} 8-way level-one data and instruction caches.
 The {\rpcdram} frontend is configured with \SI{8}{\kibi\byte} buffers for read and write each.
 We include an on-chip \gls{fll} for internal clock generation and control.

 We test Neo on a custom-made bring-up {PCB} shown in \Cref{fig:neo-board}.
 This board can be connected to an industry-grade \gls{ate} device (Advantest~SoCV93000) or operated standalone.
-In standalone mode, the board provides Neo with a \SI{32}{\kilo\hertz} reference clock to lock its internal \gls{fll} and a debounced reset; it also features a set of peripherals and connectors to boot and run applications.
+In standalone mode, the board provides Neo with a \SI{32}{\kilo\hertz} reference clock to lock its internal \gls{fll} and a debounced reset; it also features a set of peripherals and connectors to boot and run applications, including a \SI{32}{\mebi\byte} \rpcdram~chip (EM6GA16LBXA-12H) connected to Neo and used for testing and measurements.
 User interaction may happen through {UART} and {VGA} output.